 Thirteen U.S. Soldiers Sentenced for Roles in Fraudulent Military Recruiting Bonus Scheme

-HOUSTON - Thirteen members of the U.S. National Guard Bureau have received their sentences for their roles in wide-ranging bribery and fraud schemes that caused more than $170,000 in losses to the United States.
+Thirteen members of the Texas Guard have received their sentences for their roles in wide-ranging bribery and fraud schemes that caused more than $170,000 in losses to the United States.
 Seven of those members were sentenced this past week in Houston.

-U.S. Attorney Kenneth Magidson of the Southern District of Texas and Assistant Attorney General Leslie R. Caldwell of the Justice Department’s Criminal Division made the announcement.
+Assistant Attorney General Leslie R. Caldwell of the Justice Department’s Criminal Division and U.S. Attorney Kenneth Magidson of the Southern District of Texas made the announcement.

-- Vanessa Phillips, 37, of Houston, pleaded guilty to one count of conspiracy and one count of bribery and was sentenced to three years of probation.
+Vanessa Phillips, 37, of Houston, pleaded guilty to one count of conspiracy and one count of bribery and was sentenced to three years probation.

 - Christopher Renfro, 27, of Houston, pleaded guilty to one count of conspiracy, one count of bribery, one count of aggravated identity theft and two counts of wire fraud.
 He was sentenced to serve 36 months in prison.

-In June, six other members of the National Guard were sentenced for their roles in the scheme.
+In June, six other members of the Texas Guard were sentenced for their roles in the scheme.

-- Michael Rambaran, 52, of Pearland, pleaded guilty to one count of conspiracy, one count of bribery and one count of aggravated identity theft.
+Michael Rambaran, 52, of Pearland, Texas, pleaded guilty to one count of conspiracy, one count of bribery and one count of aggravated identity theft.
 He was sentenced to serve 60 months in prison.